pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-git-wiki.md

 ## Set up a wiki on your hosted repository

-The easiest way to set up the wiki is by logging onto your Git host.
+The easiest way to set up the wiki is by logging onto your Git host and adding it there.

 === "Bitbucket and Sourcetree"
     1. In a browser, log on to Bitbucket.